farmera/sare_grant/scrap.md

 To estimate future crop performance using remote sensing data one must ascertain the relationship between sugarcane's specific spectral signature and its yield.

+#### Qualitative versus Quantitative Science.

+Qualitative Research is primarily exploratory research.
+It is used to gain an understanding of underlying reasons, opinions, and motivations.
+It provides insights into the problem or helps to develop ideas or hypotheses for potential quantitative research.
+Qualitative Research is also used to uncover trends in thought and opinions, and dive deeper into the problem.
+Qualitative data collection methods vary using unstructured or semi-structured techniques.
+Some common methods include focus groups (group discussions), individual interviews, and participation/observations.
+The sample size is typically small, and respondents are selected to fulfil a given quota.

+Quantitative Research is used to quantify the problem by way of generating numerical data or data that can be transformed into usable statistics.
+It is used to quantify attitudes, opinions, behaviors, and other defined variables – and generalize results from a larger sample population.
+Quantitative Research uses measurable data to formulate facts and uncover patterns in research.
+Quantitative data collection methods are much more structured than Qualitative data collection methods.
+Quantitative data collection methods include various forms of surveys – online surveys, paper surveys, mobile surveys and kiosk surveys, face-to-face interviews, telephone interviews, longitudinal studies, website interceptors, online polls, and systematic observations.